The Educational Management Vision

 Research in Action: A 5-Year Plan

-- assist leaders in establishing and maintaining high-quality teaching at their site,
+- assisting leaders in establishing and maintaining high-quality teaching at their site,

-- inspire all stakeholders to take an active role in the education of their students,
+- inspiring all stakeholders to take an active role in the education of their students,

-- and fully engage students in the learning process.
+- and fully engaging students in the learning process.

-DataWORKS would collect classroom resources including textbooks, supplemental materials, and a week’s worth of student work from each teacher for analysis.
-DataWORKS would use the Classroom Productivity Index to objectively collect other qualitative and quantitative data that is representative of the current climate of the school site.
+Dataworks would collect classroom resources including textbooks, supplemental materials, and a week’s worth of student work from each teacher for analysis.
+Dataworks would use our patented Classroom Productivity Index to objectively collect other qualitative and quantitative data that is representative of the current climate of the school site.